Coil Type Heat Exchanger

 - The electrical properties of copper are exploited in copper wires and devices such as electromagnets.

-- Integrated circuits and printed circuit boards increasingly feature copper in place of aluminium.
-Because its superior electrical conductivity (see Copper interconnect for main article).
+- Integrated circuits and printed circuit boards increasingly feature copper in place of aluminium because of its superior electrical conductivity (see Copper interconnect for main article)

 - Heat sinks and heat exchangers use copper as a result of its superior heat dissipation capacity to aluminium.
 Vacuum tubes, cathode ray tubes.